dani2442/dani2442.github.io/content/posts/gaussian-processes/index.md

 So far, inputs have been finite-dimensional vectors.
 The extension to the Euclidean space ($x\in\mathbb{R}^n$, $y\in\mathbb{R}^m$) is straightforward.
 But we can go further:

->what if each input is itself a function?
+> What if each input is itself a function?

 This question lies at the heart of Functional Data Analysis (FDA).
 We can define kernels on function spaces and apply GP machinery to map functions to scalars or to other functions.
 For simplicity we focus on scalar outputs $y\in\mathbb{R}$.

-For example, suppose inputs are Brownian-motion trajectories and the goal is to predict the endpoint x(T) given the trajectory on [0,T].
+For example, suppose inputs are Brownian-motion trajectories and the goal is to predict the endpoint $x(T)$ given the trajectory on [0,T].
 One can use a functional RBF kernel based on the L^2 distance between functions:
 $$
 k(x,x') = \exp\left(-\frac{1}{2\sigma^2}\|x-x'\|_{L^2}^2\right) \tag{Functional RBF}
 $$